AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Methodology

 \subsection{Association Implantation Module}

-To enable the network to explicitly perceive the relation between each pixel and its surrounding grid cells, this work proposes an association implantation module to perform a direct interaction between the pixel and its neighbor cells.
-As shown in the top right of Fig.~\ref{fig:workflow}, we first obtain the embeddings of superpixels and pixels by the convolution network.
+To enable the network to explicitly perceive the relation between each pixel and its surrounding grid cells, this work proposes an association implantation module to perform a direct interaction between the pixel and its neighbor grids.
+As shown in Fig.~\ref{aimodule}, we first obtain the embeddings of superpixels and pixels by the convolution network.
 Then, for each pixel embedding, the corresponding neighbor superpixel features are picked and \yx{implanted} to its surrounding.
 Finally, a convolution with kernel size $3\times 3$ is conducted on the expanded pixel embedding to achieve the knowledge propagation.